 The Sheik (1921) Director: George Melford

-The Sheik is an entertaining film starring Rudy Valentino.
+The Sheik is an entertaining and exotic adventure film starring Rudy Valentino.
 It was his second great blockbuster, though it is popularly considered to be inferior to the sequel (one of the first Hollywood sequels) The Son of the Sheik (1926).
 The production company was the old Famous Players-Lasky and the distribution was conducted by Paramount Pictures.